syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Getting-Started.md

 4. The libraries are added to the GAC during the product installation.
 Note that the CalculateConfig is a component provided for convenient usage of Essential Calculate.
 Hence, the product can also be used just by manually adding reference to the above assemblies.

-   > Note: For detailed documentation on Windows Application deployment, see [http://www.syncfusion.com/support/user/uploads/DeployingWindowsApplication_bdaf76f7.pdf](http://www.syncfusion.com/support/user/uploads/DeployingWindowsApplication_bdaf76f7.pdf)
+   N> For detailed documentation on Windows Application deployment, see [http://www.syncfusion.com/support/user/uploads/DeployingWindowsApplication_bdaf76f7.pdf](http://www.syncfusion.com/support/user/uploads/DeployingWindowsApplication_bdaf76f7.pdf)

 5. Then create a CalculateEngine.
 The CalcQuickBase class is used to create a CalculateEngine.